JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/graph-microsoft-active-directory.md

 ## How it Works

 - JupiterOne periodically fetches users, groups, and devices from Microsoft Active Directory to update the graph.
+JupiterOne periodically fetches users, groups, and devices from Microsoft Active Directory to update the graph.
+JupiterOne periodically fetches users, groups, and devices from Microsoft Active Directory to update the graph.
+Active Directory to update the graph.
+JupiterOne periodically fetches users, groups, and devices from Microsoft
+  Active Directory to update the graph.
+JupiterOne periodically fetches users, groups, and devices from Microsoft Active Directory to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.